Music

 Lost Stars

-Lost Stars tells unusual stories in unfamiliar landscapes: a relationship that can't survive crossing the state line between Oregon and California; a man who leaves the love of his life in central France; an islander slowly captured by big city life in Massachusetts.
+The songs tell unusual stories in unfamiliar landscapes: a relationship that can't survive crossing the state line between Oregon and California; a man who leaves the love of his life in central France; an islander slowly captured by big city life in Massachusetts.
 Russian sailors crossing the Pacific, to wind up in San Francisco among the Spanish missions.
+A soldier imagining his return to New England.
 Lives lived in a failed boom town in the Mojave desert.
-Lost Stars also visits an eclectic group of great and quixotic figures - Amelia Earhart, running out of fuel over the Pacific; Robert Louis Stevenson, plodding through French mountains among the ghosts of the Camisards; Donald Crowhurst, alone in the South Atlantic; and, in the title track, Carl Sagan.
+Lost Stars also visits an eclectic group of great and quixotic figures - Amelia Earhart, running out of fuel over the Pacific; Robert Louis Stevenson, plodding through French mountains among the ghosts of the Camisards; and, in the title track, Carl Sagan.

 CREDITS

-Special guest vocal by Emily Griffiths on "Itasca"
+Special guest vocals by Em Griffiths on "Oregon" and "Itasca"

 Radio voice by Ted Cizaldo on "Itasca"